Package com.github.tommyettinger.random

 setSeed

 public void setSeed(long seed) Sets the only state, which can be given any long value; this seed value will not be altered.
-Equivalent tosetSelectedState(int, long)
+Equivalent tosetSelectedState(int, long)with any selection andseedpassed as thevalue.- Specified by:

 -